‘It’s a fight for dignity’: Why ASHA, women and farmer activists are joining the wrestlers’ protest

 Scores of Accredited Social Health Activists, or ASHA, and members of women, student and farmer organisations are thronging to Jantar Mantar to demonstrate support for the wrestlers who have been protesting in central Delhi for over a month.

 The wrestlers, who include national and international champions Vinesh Phogat, Sangeeta Phogat, Sakshi Malik, Bajrang Punia and Somvir Rathee, are pressing for the arrest of Brij Bhushan Sharan Singh and his removal as president of the Wrestlers Federation of India.
 Singh, a Bharatiya Janata Party MP from Uttar Pradesh, is accused of sexual misconduct with at least seven female wrestlers, including a minor.
-He was booked by the Delhi Police last month after an intervention by the Supreme Court, but has refused to quit.
+He was booked by the Delhi Police last month after an intervention by the Supreme Court.

 The wrestlers, on their part, have said they would not leave Jantar Mantar until their demands are met.
 And they are drawing support from across society.
 On Tuesday, several members of the All India Mahila Sanskritik Sangathan travelled from Madhya Pradesh and Uttar Pradesh to show their support to the athletes.
 The next day, they joined a candlelight march by the protesting wrestlers from Jantar Mantar to Kartavya Path at India Gate.